feroult/yawp/README.md

    <version>1.0</version>
 </dependency>
 ```

-Then you'll need to setup the other App Engine's stuff.
+Then configure the other App Engine's stuff.
 You can get inspiration from this [guide](https://cloud.google.com/appengine/docs/java/gettingstarted/creating).

 ### REST Schema